Table of Contents

 Mindful Breathing: Focusing on your breath can help to anchor your mind in the present moment and counter the stress response.

-Body Scan: This practice can help you to tune into your body and notice any areas of tension or discomfort, which are often signs of stress.
+Body Scan: This practice helps you pay attention to your body.
+You can notice areas of tension or discomfort.
+These often show signs of stress.

 Mindful Movement: Practices like yoga and tai chi combine movement and mindfulness, helping to relieve stress and improve mood.

-Mindfulness-Based Stress Reduction (MBSR): This eight-week program has been scientifically proven to reduce stress and improve well-being.
+Mindfulness-Based Stress Reduction (MBSR): This eight-week program has been shown to lower stress and boost well-being.

-Mindful Self-Compassion: This involves treating yourself with the same kindness and understanding you would offer to a friend in distress.
+Mindful Self-Compassion: This means being kind and understanding to yourself, just like you would be to a friend in trouble.

 Four Additional Ways to Practice Mindfulness